Preview: Condors at Stars, 5 p.m.

 UP NEXT

-The Condors wrap up the weekend on Saturday at 5 p.m. in Cedar Park.
-It's game two of a three-game road trip.
+The Condors are in San Diego on Friday to take on the Gulls at 7 p.m.
 Bakersfield's next home game is Saturday, March 21 for Star Wars Night against Calgary.

 CONDORS @ STARS